Foo Fighters: Medicine at Midnight and Studio 666 (2019–2022)

+Death of Hawkins and But Here We Are (2022–present)

 On March 25, 2022, Hawkins died in his room at the Casa Medina hotel in Bogotá, Colombia.
 No cause of death was given.
 Hawkins had suffered chest pain, and had ten substances in his system at the time of his death, including opioids, benzodiazepines, tricyclic antidepressants, and THC, the psychoactive compound in cannabis.
+His last performance with the Foo Fighters was at Lollapalooza Argentina on March 20, 2022, in Buenos Aires.

-The Foo Fighters were scheduled to perform that night at the Estéreo Picnic Festival as part of their ongoing South American tour; the festival stage was turned into a candlelight vigil for Hawkins.
-A few days later, the band canceled all remaining tour dates.
-On June 8, the Foo Fighters announced a pair of tribute concerts to Hawkins.
-The first concert was on September 3 at Wembley Stadium in London, UK, and another concert was on September 27 at the Kia Forum in Los Angeles.
-In December 2022, the Foo Fighters confirmed they would continue without Hawkins and that fans would see them "soon".
-In January 2023, the band started announcing festival appearances for the year.
+On the night of his death, the Foo Fighters were scheduled to perform at the Estéreo Picnic Festival as part of their South American tour; the festival stage was turned into a candlelight vigil for Hawkins.
+A few days later, the band canceled their remaining tour dates.
+In September, the Foo Fighters performed tribute concerts to Hawkins at Wembley Stadium, London, and the Kia Forum, Los Angeles.
+Josh Freese played drums at both concerts.
+Shane Hawkins, Taylor's 16-year-old son, played drums on "My Hero" at Wembley.